smaurice101/readthedocs/docs/source/tmlbuilds.rst

     # This is a MQTT server that will handle connections from a client.
 It will handle connections
     # from an MQTT client for on_message, on_connect, and on_subscribe

+    # If Connecting to HiveMQ cluster you will need USERNAME/PASSWORD and mqtt_enabletls = 1
+    # USERNAME/PASSWORD should be set in your DOCKER RUN command of the TSS container

     ######################################## USER CHOOSEN PARAMETERS ########################################
     default_args = {
       'owner' : 'Sebastian Maurice',